nlpcloud/nlpcloud-php/README.md

 $client->asyncResult('https://api.nlpcloud.io/v1/get-async-result/21718218-42e8-4be9-a67f-b7e18e03b436');
 ```

-The above command returns an object.
+The above command returns an object if the response is availble.
+It returns nothing otherwise (`NULL`).

 ### Automatic Speech Recognition (Speech to Text) Endpoint